Katie-McHugh/regulation_of_aging/README.md

 6) gene_count_matrix.txt contains the gene count matrix from the transcriptomic sequencing (notes for generation are contained in the README.md file in the [transcriptomics code folder](/code/transcriptome).

 ##### [Clean](/data/clean)
-1) rnaseq_results_batch_sigs01_edited.csv
+1) scarsdata.txt contains the compiled bud scar count data
+2) rnaseq_results_batch_sigs01_edited.csv contains the results of the transcriptomic analysis (adjusted for the batch effect) and filtered for adjusted p<0.1.
-2) GWAS_SNPS_cov20_maf05.csv contains the SNP table after filtering for a coverage of 20 and a minor allele frequency of 0.05
+3) GWAS_SNPS_cov20_maf05.csv contains the SNP table after filtering for a coverage of 20 and a minor allele frequency of 0.05
-3) indels_cov20_maf05.csv contains the indel table after filtering for a coverage of 20 and a minor allele frequency of 0.05
+4) indels_cov20_maf05.csv contains the indel table after filtering for a coverage of 20 and a minor allele frequency of 0.05
+5) CMHtest_cov_freq_matrix.csv
+6) rnaseq_GO_terms.csv

 ##### [Design Files](/data/design_files)
 1) design.txt contains replicate identifying information for the transcriptomic analysis